noah-geerts/progress/API_DOCUMENTATION.md

 5. Deleting a session will cascade delete all associated performed exercises and sets
 6. Deleting a performed exercise will cascade delete all associated sets
 7. Exercise deletion does not cascade (performed exercises will retain references)
-8. The `order` field determines the sequence of performed exercises within a session and sets within a performed exercise
+8. The `position` field determines the sequence of performed exercises within a session and sets within a performed exercise